DINHC/deeplearningcfp/README.md

       - Overall the codes were not able to produce an acurracy score of higher than 75%.
 With the optimization the accuracy jumped up from 0.72 to 0.73 which is not much.
-In terms of reccommending a different model, I would say that the next model should remove AFFILIATION due to it being an unncessary column unless we are also looking at how the affiliation plays a role in success.
+In terms of reccommending a different model, I would say that the next model should remove AFFILIATION due to it being an unncessary column in my opinion unless we are also looking at how the affiliation plays a role in success.
 Th ASK_AMT and APPLICATION_TYPE columns may need to be reexamined to                    potentially remove or consider the outliers such as T3 having a value count of 27037 for APPLICATION_TYPE while for ASK_AMT 5000 has a value count of 25398 compared to everything else in the column only having a value count of 3, 2, or 1.
-This might help to reduce the data we are dealing with an may increase the accuracy slightly though it is unknown whether it would increase past higher than 75% as I would think that the accuracy might only increase by at most 1% or as little as .03%.
+This might help in prepping te data and may increase the accuracy slightly though it is unknown whether it would increase past higher than 75% as I would think that the accuracy might only increase by at most 1% or as little as .03% based on my results.